 I open it up and already the shiver is starting.

-It's that sense of apprehension you might get when you pick up a phone or you open the door.
+It's that sense of apprehension you might get when you pick up a phone or you open the door, something strange is about to happen.

-It's the same book in this envelope.
+It's the same book in this envelope, two years before the mass.

-I open the book and inside there's an index card from my father in which he says, Philip, I know you're having problems writing out there.
+I open the book, and inside there's an index card from my father in which he says, Philip, I know you're having problems writing out there.

 I always heard that when a writer is having trouble, he should read.